portexe/old-portexe-website/contact.md

   <img itemprop="image" style="width: 200px;" class="img-rounded" src="{{site.author_image}}" alt="Zack Wilson">

   <p>Hey there, thanks for dropping by!
 For any inquiries please feel free to contact me.
-Fill out the form below and I will get back to you shortly.</p>
+You will have the most luck by reaching out to me on social media for now, but you can also fill out the form below and I will get back to you shortly.</p>
   <hr>
   <h2>Contact Me</h2>